evacchi/evacchi.github.io/content/posts/2025-11-01-the-return-of-language-oriented-programming.md

 But then, what would one such language look like?
 [Sergei Egorov shared a thread with his thoughts on a similar matter](https://x.com/bsideup/status/1955412035052900587).
 I myself I've been wondering if a programming language for LLMs would be some kind of mixture between a high-level and a low-level language: in that we want the language to be terse, but at the same time low-level enough to implement some kind of VM for it.

-And then again, what would "terseness" mean in this context?
+Then again, what would "terseness" mean in this context?

 ## Detour: Token-Efficiency in Programming Languages